Jinchul81/vagrant-hadoop-spark-hive/README.md

 * MySQL 5.1.73
 * CentOS 6.5.3

-FYI, it contains performance tune up to download many packages rapidly.
+It contains performance tune up to download many packages rapidly.
 Yum repository of CentOS will be changed to one of KR mirrors if environment variable(i.e. LANG) of the host OS contains any ko or kr keyword.
 Please refer to Vagrantfile and scripts/common.sh.

+FYI, the elapsed time for the installation takes roughly under 4 minutes using a local mirror.

 The virtual machine will be running the following services: